This page provides information about our response to Coronavirus and Government advice.

 |End of day||2:45||

-Children will enter through the school gates and parents will not be permitted onto the school grounds during the morning.
+Children will enter through the school gates but parents will not be permitted onto the school grounds during the morning.
 Parents are not permitted inside school without an appointment.
 This means you will need to say goodbye to your child at the gate and they will walk straight round and into class.
-This has been working really well over the last few weeks.
+This worked really well before the summer holidays.
 There will be staff out to support your child, but if your child is struggling to separate from you, it may be that you need to take them for some quiet time and try again later.
 You may collect your child from their classroom at the end of the day, but we ask that you distance yourself from other parents and do not come passed the cones outside the classroom doors.
+Only one adult should collect your child.
+You will not be permitted onto the school grounds if you arrive too early.
 We have marked lines on the playground to show where you can wait.

 Clothing and Equipment

-Children should come to school in school uniform.
-The windows will be kept open throughout the day to increase ventilation so ensure that they are dressed appropriately for the weather.
-All children must come in smart uniform, including school shoes not trainers.
-Do not waste money on expensive trainers as this is not part of our uniform.
+Children should come in full school uniform.
+The windows (and if possible doors) will be kept open throughout the day to increase ventilation so ensure that they are dressed appropriately for the weather.
+This means that sometimes pupils may need to have layers (such as vest, t-shirt, jumper & coat).
+All children must come in smart uniform, including black school shoes not trainers.
+Do not waste money on expensive trainers as this is not part of our uniform and you will be asked to change them.

 You will see from the Behaviour Policy Addendum that our expectations are that all pupils follow our school rules of ‘Ready, Respectful, Safe’.
 We don’t anticipate this being a problem for children, but want to make it clear that deliberate non-compliance of these expectations will be taken seriously and parents will be contacted immediately if we feel that any child is deliberately placing children or staff at increased risk.